Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 Before: "Running Shoes for Men Men's Athletic Shoes Comfortable Shoes for Running"

-Issue: "Shoes/Running" repeated; gendered language; vague "comfortable."
+Issue: "Shoes/Running" repeated; gendered language; vague "comfortable" claims nothing.

 After: "SPEEDFIT Men's Running Shoes, Lightweight Mesh, Cushioned Sole, Road & Trail, Sizes 7-14"